 Agriculture is the backbone of the Sierra Leone’s economy, engaging over 70% of the workforce, with women making up the majority.
-Family-centered agriculture in Sierra Leone holds immense potential for driving economic growth and achieving food security, but farmers face a multitude of challenges, including limited access to modern tools and techniques, the adverse impacts of climate change, rising costs of inputs like seeds and fertilizers, inadequate infrastructure, and difficulties accessing fair markets.
+Family-centered agriculture holds immense potential for driving economic growth and achieving food security in Sierra Leone, but farmers face a multitude of challenges, and they need help to get started.
+A small start-up grant can make a big long-term impact.

 President Julius Bio’s Feed Salone Initiative aims to revolutionize agriculture in Sierra Leone.
 Led by Dr. Henry Kpaka, Minister of Agriculture and Food Security, Feed Salone envisions a cultural transformation. in which agriculture becomes something that people are proud of again.
 Agriculture will only be sustainable when family farmers can get a decent livelihood from their work.